 5.2.2.1.7 CPM Message Delivery with a Reference to the Media

 Upon receiving a CPM Message containing Media Objects, the terminating CPM Participating Function SHALL, in accordance with the recipient’s preferences and service provider policies, determine whether to deliver the CPM Message with all Media Objects or with references to selected Media Objects (one per referred Media Object).
-If it is determined that references to selected Media Objects are to be delivered, the CPM Participating Function SHALL store the CPM Message including all Media Objects in the Message Storage Server, request references (generated by the Message Storage Server) indicating the respective locations of the selected Media Objects according to rules in [RFC4483] and, if successful, route the CPM Message with references to the selected Media Objects to the target address via the SIP/IP core following the procedures in 5.2.2.1.3.
+If it is determined that references to selected Media Objects are to be delivered, the CPM Participating Function SHALL store the selected Media Objects in its local storage and generate the corresponding references for later retrieval.
+The CPM Participating Function then routes the CPM Message with references of the selected Media Objects to the target address via the SIP/IP core following the procedures in Error!
+Reference source not found..

-NOTE: The stored Media Objects are removed when the CPM User removes the stored CPM Message.
+NOTE: The stored Media Objects are removed when they are either fetched by the CPM User or expired due to operator policy.

-When a received CPM Message contains references indicating the respective locations of Media Objects, the recipient’s CPM Client SHALL interact with the Message Storage Client to fetch specific Media Objects from the referenced locations in the Message Storage Server.
+When a received CPM Message contains references indicating the respective locations of Media Objects, the recipient’s CPM Client (as requested by the CPM User) SHALL fetch specific Media Objects from the referenced locations in the CPM Participating Function.

+NOTE: The referenced Media Objects could be fetched at any point of time until expired; if defined by the operator policy.

 Change section B.3.4.4 as marked below